LauJohansson/LauJohansson.github.io/posts/the-math-behind-implementing-ethics-in-autonomous-vehicles.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>This blog post elaborates on how the three ethical theories from my previous blogpost has been mathematically formalized.
-Before continuing reading I recommend to spend some time understanding <a href="http://box5496.temp.domains/~explorif2020/08/02/implementing-ethics-in-autonomous-vehicles/">the post </a></p>
+Before continuing reading I recommend to spend some time understanding <a href="https://github.com/LauJohansson/LauJohansson.github.io/blob/main/posts/implementing-ethics-in-autonomous-vehicles.md">this post. </a></p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->